Watson-Personal-Assistant/developer/_content/knowledge/create-objects.md

 ---
 ### Procedure

+1. In the kr-node-sdk folder, add `.bak` to the files `homeSecurity.js`, `condition.js`, and `action.js`.
+Note: You create these files during the tutorial.
+Use these files as a reference if your tutorial fails to run
-1. Create a home security app,`homeSecurity.js`, in the `kr-node-sdk` folder.
+2. Create a home security app,`homeSecurity.js`, in the `kr-node-sdk` folder.
 Note that the `homeSecurity.js` app will fail to run until you create `condition.js` and `action.js` in later steps of this tutorial.
 Add the following code to the start of the file:
     ```javascript
     require('dotenv').config();
     const express = require('express');